allejok96/jw-scripts/README.md

 I'll take a look at it sometime in the future.
 The silver bible isn't released in Swedish yet :)

 ### Parameters:
+    Usage: jwb-index [options] [DIRECTORY]
+      --lang CODE   Select language code.
+Selecting none will show a list of available codes.
+      --res QUALITY Choose between 240, 360, 480 and 720
+      DIRECTORY     Directory to save the playlists in

     Usage: nwt-index [options] [DIRECTORY]
-      --lang LANGUAGE   Language to download.
-Selecting no language will show a list of available language codes --book BOOK       Number of the bible book to index DIRECTORY         Directory to save the playlists in
+      --lang CODE   Select language code.
+Selecting none will show a list of available codes.

-    Usage: jwb-index [options] [DIRECTORY]
-      --lang LANGUAGE      Language to download.
-Selecting no language will show a list of available language codes --category CATEGORY  Name of the file/category to index --quality QUALITY    Choose between 240, 360, 480 and 720 DIRECTORY            Directory to save the playlists in
+      --silver      Use the 2013 edition of the NWT.
+      DIRECTORY     Directory to save the playlists in.